 • After you click Refresh Source Table and Destination Table Mapping, the system maps the source tables and destination tables based on the mapping rules that you configured in the Set Mapping Rules for Table/Database Names section.

-Step 6: Configure rules to process DDL or DML messages and configure synchronization rules
+Configure rules to process DDL or DML messages and configure synchronization rules

 • Implement incremental synchronization: You can use a WHERE clause to extract only incremental data from the source tables.
 You need to enter only the WHERE clause in the Condition for Incremental Synchronization field without the need to enter the WHERE keyword.
 When you specify the WHERE clause, you can use a built-in variable.
-For example, you can use ${bdp.system.bizdate} to represent the data timestamp of the solution or use ${bdp.system.cyctime} to represent the scheduling time of the solution.
+For example, you can use ${bdp.system.bizdate} to represent the data timestamp of the task or use ${bdp.system.cyctime} to represent the scheduling time of the task.

 Note